tensorpack/tensorpack/examples/GAN/README.md

 ## InfoGAN-mnist.py

-Reproduce one mnist experiement in InfoGAN.
+Reproduce the mnist experiement in InfoGAN.
-By assuming 10 latent variables corresponding to a categorical distribution, and 2 latent variables corresponding to an "uniform distributioN" and maximizing mutual information, the network learns to map the 10 variables to 10 digits and the other two latent variables to rotation and thickness in a completely unsupervised way.
+It assumes 10 latent variables corresponding to a categorical distribution, 2 latent variables corresponding to a uniform distribution.
+It then maximizes mutual information between these latent variables and the image, and learns interpretable latent representation.

 ![infogan](demo/InfoGAN-mnist.jpg)

+* Left: 10 latent variables corresponding to 10 digits.
+* Middle: 1 continuous latent variable controlled the rotation.
+* Right: another continuous latent variable controlled the thickness.